NATO to boost rapid reaction force, Ukraine military support | Law-Order

 - Belgium

-Another central theme at the NATO summit will be the possibility for Finland and Sweden to join the alliance following Russia's invasion of Ukraine.

-NATO member Turkey has so far blocked the applications, citing what it considers to be the two countries' soft approach to organizations Turkey considers to be terrorists, such as the Kurdistan Workers' Party, and PKK.
+NATO member Turkey has so far blocked the applications, citing what it considers to be the two countries' soft approach to organizations Turkey considers to be terrorist, such as the Kurdistan Workers' Party, or PKK.

 Turkey is demanding that Sweden and Finland grant extradition requests for individuals who are wanted by Turkish authorities.
 Ankara claims the countries are harboring PKK members as well people it says are linked to a failed 2016 coup.